learn-co-curriculum/dsc-multiple-linear-regression/README.md

 ## "Controlling For" Other Variables with Multiple Regression

-If you are able to set up an ***experiment*** with randomized a control group and intervention group, that is the "gold standard" method for statistical controls.
-If you see a spurious result from that kind of analysis, it is most likely due to back luck rather than anything wrong with your setup.
+If you are able to set up an ***experiment*** with a randomized control group and intervention group, that is the "gold standard" method for statistical controls.
+If you see a spurious result from that kind of analysis, it is most likely due to bad luck rather than anything wrong with your setup.
 An experiment doesn't necessarily explain the underlying _mechanism_ for why a given independent variable impacts a given dependent variable, but you can be more confident that the causal relationship exists.

 However if you are analyzing a "naturally-occurring" dataset of non-experimental ***observations***, more sophisticated domain knowledge and models are needed to help you interpret the data.
 You have a much higher risk of [spurious correlations](https://hbr.org/2015/06/beware-spurious-correlations) -- seemingly causal relationships between variables that are not legitimately related: